NORA

 A third challenge was live execution safety.
 The demo needed to prove real wiring, but not at the cost of confusing or unsafe actions.
 I added separate gates for full execution, ERP writes, and Outlook moves, plus an operations kill switch and office-hours enforcement.
 ERP-backed cases now use the normal Execute flow, which writes to ERP first and only moves the email afterward.

 The most subtle challenge was UI honesty.
-Operators need to see why something is ready, blocked, high priority, or manual review.
-NORA’s portal evolved to expose policy reasons, assignment validation, priority badges, notifications, team status, and system controls instead of hiding the important parts behind one button.
+Operators need to see why something is ready, blocked, high priority, manual review, or safe to execute.
+NORA’s portal evolved to expose policy reasons, assignment validation, priority badges, My Notifications, team status, knowledge candidates, Knowledge Library results, Team Chat save-to-case notes, and system controls instead of hiding the important parts behind one button.

 NORA sharpened how I think about useful AI in business operations.